 The appointment will begin August 2024.

-The successful candidate will regularly offer a variety of general education, upper-division, hybrid, and online classes, including independent studies as needed and will help build the department’s American Indian Studies major.
+The successful candidate will regularly offer a variety of general education, upper-division and lower division, in-person, hybrid, and online classes, including independent studies as needed and will help build the department’s AIS major.
 They will design and sustain an active research agenda and a strong record of Community Based Participatory Research (CBPR) within the discipline.
-In addition, they will engage in service and take on leadership positions within the department, college, university, and discipline as appropriate.
+In addition, they will engage in service and take on leadership positions within the department, college, university, and the AIS discipline as appropriate.

 The University is particularly interested in applicants who have experience working with students from diverse backgrounds and a demonstrated commitment to improving access to higher education for under-represented groups.

-The person holding this position is considered a limited mandated reporter under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 (revised July 21, 2017) as a condition of employment.
+The person holding this position is considered a mandated reporter under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 Revised December 22, 2020 as a condition of employment.